Lil-Jaguar/frontend-scroll-task/README.md

 - Elements 21 to 30 are displayed horizontally.
 - Elements 31 to 50 are displayed vertically again.

-Elements are generated dynamically only when the user scrolls, ensuring efficient rendering and smooth user experience.
+Elements are generated dynamically only when the user scrolls, ensuring efficient rendering and smooth user experience .

 ## How to Run